himynameiszim/ngram_analysis/README.md

 ## Setting

-Include your text files into the "source" folder to extract the bigrams.
+Include your text files into the "source" folder to extract the bigrams.<br />
-Include your sample bigrams to be compared into the folder "test_inp".
+Include your sample bigrams to be compared into the folder "test_inp".<br />
 Default files are generated with phi3:14b.

 ## First time set up